Home

 The Old Waiting Room, itself, has been earmarked exclusively for our customers´ use during the day (newspapers provided!).
 After hours, subject to prior arrangement, it is used for various civic events and shop functions.

-a) the beautiful original hand-made Victorian tiles, the original seating, the timber ceiling with the familiar chevron motif (repeated on the outside curly path and on the doors, etc.) and the fine original cast-iron NER fireplace with a medallion interweaving the NER initials.
+While in the Old Waiting Room, note the beautiful original hand-made Victorian tiles, the original seating, the timber ceiling with the familiar chevron motif (repeated on the outside curly path and on the doors, etc.) and the fine original cast-iron NER fireplace with a medallion interweaving the NER initials.

 Keep Calm and Carry On